 Alcohol affects everyone differently because its effects depend on things like your genes (you’re four times more likely to have a drinking problem if one of your parents was an alcoholic), what medications you’re taking, and whether you ate a big meal (food slows the absorption of alcohol in your bloodstream).
 Still, researchers speculate that heavy drinking interferes with memory by disrupting a key brain messenger linked to recall called glutamate.
 If you've ever “forgotten” parts of the night until your drinking buddies reminded you, or have woken up in a woman’s bed, foggy about the details as to how you got there, you’ve definitely had one too many.

 5. You become a slacker

 “Drinking is a problem when you notice that you’ve started to neglect things that are important to you for the sake of alcohol,” says Keith Humphreys, PhD, of the Center for Health Care Evaluation in Menlo Park, CA. Maybe you’re normally a dedicated worker, but you’re too hung over from happy hour to prepare for your morning meeting.
 Or you repeatedly ignore your fitness goals and skip your after-work weight lifting session in favor of happy hour.

 6. Your family and friends are worried about you

-“If you’re afraid to ask people if you drink too much, that’s probably a sign that you’re overdoing it,” says Dr. Humphreys.
-You may not be aware of exactly how much you’ve been drinking until it starts creating conflict with your relationships or at work.
+“If you’re afraid to ask people if you drink too much, that’s probably a sign that you’re overdoing it,” Humphreys says.
+You may not be aware of exactly how much you’ve been drinking until it starts creating conflict with your relationships at home or at work.
 If your family, friends, or co-workers have hinted (or flat-out vocalized) that they’re worried about how much you imbibe, it’s time to cut back.